simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

 Dragonfly Cluster
 .................

-This topology was introduced to further reduce the amount of links while maintaining a high bandwidth for local communications.
+This topology was introduced to further reduce the number of links while maintaining a high bandwidth for local communications.
 To model this in SimGrid, pass a ``topology="DRAGONFLY"`` attribute to your cluster.
-It's based on the implementation of the topology used on Cray XC systems, described in paper
+It's based on the implementation of the topology used on Cray XC systems, described in the paper
 `Cray Cascade: A scalable HPC system based on a Dragonfly network <https://dl.acm.org/citation.cfm?id=2389136>`_.

 System description follows the format ``topo_parameters=#groups;#chassis;#routers;#nodes`` For example, ``3,4 ; 3,2 ; 3,1 ; 2``:

 - ``3,4``: There are 3 groups with 4 links between each (blue level).
-  Links to nth group are attached to the nth router of the group on our implementation.
+  Links to the nth group are attached to the nth router of the group on our implementation.
 - ``3,2``: In each group, there are 3 chassis with 2 links between each nth router of each group (black level)
-- ``3,1``: In each chassis, 3 routers are connected together with a single link (green level)
+- ``3,1``: In each chassis, 3 routers are connected with a single link (green level)
 - ``2``: Each router has two nodes attached (single link)